 Fees based on the actual service performed are also eligible, but only if the cost would be less than the cost of hourly fees.

 Legal services for immigration and citizenship matters and issues relating to mortgages are ineligible cost as well as retainer fee arrangements and contingency fee arrangements.

-Life Skills Training The cost of teaching critical life management skills that may never have been learned or have been lost during the course of physical or mental illness, domestic violence.
-Substance abuse use and homelessness are eligible costs.
-These costs must be necessary to assist the program participant to function independently in the community.
+(vii) Life Skills Training The cost of teaching critical life management skills that may never have been learned or have been lost during the course of physical or mental illness, domestic violence, substance abuse use and homelessness are eligible costs.
+These costs for services must be necessary to assist the program participant to function independently in the community.

-Mental Health Services Eligible costs are the direct outpatient treatment by licensed professionals of mental health conditions where other appropriate mental health services are unavailable or inaccessible within the community.
-Eligible treatment consist of crisis intervention, individual, family or group therapy sessions, the prescriptions of psychotropic medications or explanations about the use and management of medications.
+(viii) Mental Health Services Eligible costs are the direct outpatient treatment by licensed professionals of mental health conditions where other appropriate mental health services are unavailable or inaccessible within the community.
+Eligible treatment consists of crisis intervention, individual, family or group therapy sessions, the prescriptions of psychotropic medications or explanations about the use and management of medications and combinations of therapeutic approaches to address multiple problems.

-Substance Abuse Treatment Services Eligible substance abuse treatment services are designed to prevent, reduce, eliminate or deter relapse of substance abuse or addictive behaviors and are provided by licensed or certified professionals.
-Funds may only be used to the extent that other appropriate substance abuse treatment services are unavailable in the community.
+(ix) Substance Abuse Treatment Services Eligible substance abuse treatment services are designed to prevent, reduce, eliminate or deter relapse of substance abuse or addictive behaviors and are provided by licensed or certified professionals.
+ESG Funds may only be used to the extent that other appropriate substance abuse treatment services are unavailable in the community.
 Treatment consists of client intake, assessment, and outpatient treatment for up to 30 days.
 Inpatient detoxification and other inpatient drug or alcohol treatment are not eligible costs.

-Transportation Eligible cost consist of transportation cost of a program participant's travel to and from medical care, employment, child care or other eligible essential services facilities.
+(x) Transportation Eligible cost consist of transportation cost of a program participant's travel to and from medical care, employment, child care or other eligible essential services facilities.

 These costs include the following:

-- Cost of program participant's travel on public transportation; - If service worker use their own vehicle, mileage allowances for service worker to visit program participant; - Cost of purchasing or leasing a vehicle for the County or Subrecipient to which staff transports program participants and/or staff serving program participants and the cost of gas, insurance, taxes and maintenance for the vehicle; and - Travel cost of County or Subrecipient staff to accompany or assist program participants to use public transportation.
+- a) Cost of program participant's travel on public transportation - b) If service worker uses their own vehicle, mileage allowances for service worker to visit program participants; - c) Cost of purchasing or leasing a vehicle for the County or Subrecipient to which staff transports program participants and/or staff serving program participants and the cost of gas, insurance, taxes and maintenance for the vehicle; and - d) Travel cost of County or Subrecipient staff to accompany or assist program participants to use public transportation.

-Services for Special Populations ESG funds may be used to provide services for homeless youth, victim services and services for people living with HIV/AIDS so long as the cost of providing these services are eligible under categories listed above.
+(xi) Services for Special Populations ESG funds may be used to provide services for homeless youth, victim services and services for people living with HIV/AIDS so long as the cost of providing these services are eligible under categories listed above.